primedev22/nessalab-shopping-cart/README.md

 Once you have been sent this repo link, you can clone the repo and start when you are ready.
 You are required to use the tech stack that is listed above, but you are free to use any other 3rd party library's to help you complete the A/C (tasks)

+# How To Submit Your Finished Test

+You can email paul@nessalab.com with a link to your repo for review.
+Thank you for taking the time to complete the Nessa frontend (React) test!

+If you run into any issues or have more questions about any of the tasks feel free to email paul@nessalab.com and we will provide the support you require.

 # About Nessa